harvardartmuseums/api-docs/README.md

 http://api.harvardartmuseums.org
 ```

 The API uses keys to authenticate requests.
-Every request must be accompanied by the apikey parameter and an API key.
+Every request must be accompanied by the `apikey` parameter and an API key.
 [Send us a request](https://docs.google.com/forms/d/1Fe1H4nOhFkrLpaeBpLAnSrIMYvcAxnYWm0IU9a6IkFA/viewform) to obtain your key.

 ## Resources that are available

-Several primary museum resources are accessible in through this API.
+Several primary museum resources are accessible in this API.
 They include the following:

 * Object
 * Person